mpaglia0/Zeta/README.md

 Set ``DISABLE_CUSTOM_THEME_JAVASCRIPT`` to ``True`` if you want to disable ``js/Z.min.js`` in case it affects forms and input fields.

->:warning: disabling theme JavaScript can cause other issues like back-to-top button disappear
+>:warning: disabling theme JavaScript can cause other unexpected issues!

 ### User defined footer